i2group/analyze/documentation/developer_essentials_example_daod.md

 Configuring the "data access on-demand" example project
 =======================================================

 The "data access on-demand" approach to data acquisition in i2 Analyze involves querying external data through a new service.
-In Developer Essentials, IBM provides the `da-subset-filesystem-example` example, in which the external data source is an XML file.
+In Developer Essentials, IBM provides the `onyx-da-subset-filesystem-example` example, in which the external data source is an XML file.

 Before you begin
 ----------------

 The data access on-demand example project requires the development version of i2 Analyze, prepared according to the Developer Essentials deployment instructions.
 However, the example has no additional requirements.

 Note: All the data acquisition example projects in Developer Essentials use the same XML data, and the same code for transforming and converting that data into items in the Analysis Repository.
-These artifacts are in the `SDK\sdk-projects\da-example-common` directory, to which all of the data acquisition examples have access.
+These artifacts are in the `SDK\sdk-projects\onyx-da-example-common` directory, to which all of the data acquisition examples have access.

 About this task
 ---------------